welbornprod/new/README.md

 -------

 Configuration is done using JSON.
 There is a main configuration file called `new.json` where all config lives.
-Each plugin may also handle loading config on it's own.
+Each plugin may also handle config on it's own.

 Config Options: